jasonpalamara/Machine-Musicians/README.md

 3. Follow the instructions in each patch’s comment boxes.

 Questions or suggestions?
 Open an issue or email me at [japalama@iu.edu].

+## Errata / Known errors in the published edition of the book
+Chapter 5
+Image 5.4 - In the published first edition, image 5.4 includes the "send MIDIears" object before it is discussed in the text.
+This will be fixed in future editions, but for now, the patch should work as shown anyway assuming the reader builds it exaclty as shown.
+Read further into Chapter 5 for an explanation of send objects and their usage here.